Chart Color Schemes

 Cornubia - Carbrook is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Cornubia - Carbrook's dwelling structure, as per the latest Census, consisted of 91.3% houses and 8.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-Brisbane metro had 82.9% houses and 17.1% other dwellings.
-Home ownership in Cornubia - Carbrook was at 33.4%, with the rest being mortgaged (53.0%) or rented (13.6%).
+Cornubia - Carbrook's dwelling structure, as per the latest Census, consisted of 91.3% houses and 8.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 82.9% houses and 17.1% other dwellings.
+Home ownership in Cornubia - Carbrook stood at 33.4%, with mortgaged dwellings at 53.0% and rented ones at 13.6%.
 The median monthly mortgage repayment was $2,100, higher than Brisbane metro's average of $1,733.
-Median weekly rent in Cornubia - Carbrook was $425, compared to Brisbane metro's $360.
-Nationally, mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.
+Median weekly rent in the area was $425, compared to Brisbane metro's $360.
+Nationally, Cornubia - Carbrook's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing